AI-Assisted Legacy Migration: Lessons Learned

 September 18: The Divine Prompt

-My strategy was simple: create a perfect prompt containing everything.
+My strategy was simple: create one perfect prompt containing everything.
 The complete feature specification.
-The legacy code context.
-The new architecture patterns.
-The migration requirements.
+Legacy code context.
+New architecture patterns.
+Migration requirements.
 Everything.

-I pressed Enter and watched Claude Code think.
+I hit Enter and watched Claude Code think.
 And think.
 And think some more.

-Ten minutes later, it delivered a complete migration plan with detailed implementation steps.
-Beautiful formatting.
-Confident explanations.
-Complete hallucinations.
+Ten minutes later, it delivered a complete migration plan with detailed implementation steps, beautiful formatting, and confident explanations.
+The problem?
+It was complete hallucination.

 September 19: Breaking the Fantasy

-But here's the problem: "mostly accurate" isn't a thing in production code.
+But here's the problem: "mostly accurate" isn't acceptable in production code.
 You can't deploy an 85% correct feature.
 Those remaining 15%?
 That's where bugs live.

-I was spending more time verifying AI output than I would have spent reading the code myself.
+I was spending more time checking AI outputs than I would have spent reading the code myself.

 Week 2: The Uncomfortable Truth